This is a named option in the Educational Leadership and Policy Analysis MS.

 3. Resume or CV.

 4. Three letters of recommendation.
-We require recommendations from three (3) people who are qualified to evaluate the academic and professional competence of the applicant.
-When completing online application, submit names and emails of those requesting recommendation from; recommendations are sent electronically to your application.
+Recommendations from three (3) people who are qualified to evaluate the academic and professional competence of the applicant are required.
+When completing the online application, submit names and emails of those requesting recommendation from; recommendations are sent electronically to your application.

 5. Supporting document if undergraduate GPA is below 3.00.
 In statement, explain why GPA does not accurately reflect high potential to serve in leadership roles.